ourdatafuture/ourdatafuture/index.md

 ## Shit money, literally

-Last month I enabled the “health” addon, so now the device is counting how frequently I go to the toilet and it connects to the sensors in the washroom to collect data about my pee and my poop.
+Last month I enabled the “health” addon, so now the device is counting how frequently I go to the toilet and it connects to the sensors in the toilet to collect data about my pee and my poop.
 This data is sent to pharmaceutical companies so they can make better drugs.
 Maybe I'll help cure the world from urinary infections, prostate disorders, digestion problems and haemorrhoids.
 Every now and then I'm tempted to make a bad joke about shit money, but health data pays better than most others types, so I’ll shut up.

 You know what else pays well?
 My “entertainment” data.
 I get bonuses for more juicy data such as my heart rate, eyeball movement and perspiration amount when I watch movies, hear an audiobook, play games or read articles.
 Data associated with political media pay even better.
 Now that I learned this trick, my behaviour changed a lot.
 I am watching all the movies recommended in my Playbor, I am frenetically consuming political articles, and trying to produce as much health related data as possible.
 My life and actions are all about how good they pay.